 A source close to AMCON informed that the corporation has raised a committee to work closely with EFCC operatives to realise the objectives.

 Part of the strategy of ‘the big boys’ is are using the funds obtained from the banks in the name of loans to compromise the judiciary.
+Since they have the financial wherewithal, they are able to employ senior advocates that would file all manners of applications to stall suits filed against them by AMCON.

 While on a routine conclusion of the loans, AMCON discovered that there were compromises as most of the loans’ processes did not follow due process.